UK Prime Minister Theresa May announces departure date of June 7 | DW | 24.05.2019

 May has faced increasing pressure to resign in recent months following three unsuccessful attempts to push her Brexit deal through parliament.

 A last-ditch ten-point-plan revealed this week was immediately met with derision from friends and foes alike.
-Opposition leader Jeremy Corbyn called it a "rehash of her old bad deal."
+Jeremy Corbyn called it a "rehash of her old bad deal."

 Leader of the House of Commons Andrea Leadsom left her position on Wednesday as she no longer believed in the government's approach to exiting the European Union.